martinmaly21/LogManager/Sources/LogManager/LogManager.docc/LogManager.md

 # ``LogManager``

-LogManager is a simple library to make it easier to add pretty debugging loggin entries to an App project.
+LogManager is a simple library to make it easier to add pretty debugging logging entries to an App project.

 ## Overview